 Treadmills Can Be Useful to Outdoor Runners Too!

-You’re an outdoor runner, and have been doing it for years.
+You enjoy running outside vs. a treadmill, and have been doing it for years.
 Why would you want to use a treadmill?

 That’s a very good question.
 For an outdoor runner, a treadmill would seem to have little appeal.
 You might think,

 it feels funny.

 But I’m here to tell you a there are treadmill benefits for nearly all outdoor runners.
 I’m not talking about the tiny percentage of serious competitive outdoor runners.
 That’s one in a thousand.
 I’m talking about you and the other 99.9%.

 Even though you try to tough it out through the cold, snow, rain, or even cold rain, you don’t like it one bit.
 And as a result, you take days off running.
 How many depends on where you live, of course, but it could easily be 50 to 100 days per year, for example, it rains 150 days per year in Seattle.
 That is a lot of unpleasantness or missed workouts.

 With a treadmill, there’s no extra clothing, and not a bit of chilly, wet discomfort.
 You just step on and go.

 But running on a treadmill is boring! you insist.
 Read on.